INFORMATION FOR AUTHORS

 Republic of South Africa

 Authors are also requested to name three/3 potential referees, of which one/1 must be an international referee (the Journal is not bound to use these referees).
+These must be from a different institution to the first author and not have published with any member of the writing group in the previous 3 years.
 Complete information regarding the referees (name, surname, e-mail address and telephone numbers) must be provided in the cover letter.

-We discourage the practice of parts of one study in different journals.
+We discourage the practice of parts of the same study submitted for other issues of this Journal.
 Authors who submit a manuscript from a study of which some data have been or will be published elsewhere, must provide a strong justification in the accompanying letter to the Editor.
 The justification for not publishing all the data together in one paper must also be motivated in the covering letter.

 The author should also ensure that the language of the manuscript has been edited thoroughly (English [UK]) by the time of submission.
 The name, address and telephone number of the person who did the language editing must be provided.
 Any expenses incurred by the Journal dealing with language editing will be added to the author's page fees.

 The manuscript must have an ethical clearance number that was supplied by the authentic ethical committee of a specific institution.
 The process that was followed to obtain ethical clearance must be described in the manuscript under the heading, 'Ethical clearance'.
 No manuscript can be published without this declaration.
-Review articles do not need ethical clearance.
+Review, theoretic or philosophical articles do not require ethical clearance.

 Any uncertainty regarding the statistical procedures that arise during the assessment of the manuscript will be referred to a local statistician.
 Any expenses incurred by the Journal dealing with statistical procedures will be added to the author's page fees.